compmem/compsy/syllabus/syllabus.md

 This is a upper-level course, which means that much of the burden of staying motivated to learn is transferred to the student.
 As such, there will not be any in-class exams.
 Students will be evaluated on the basis of:

 - Lesson exercises / class participation (30 pts)
-- List generation project (20 pts)
+- List generation project (10 pts)
-- Experiment project (20 pts)
+- Experiment project (10 pts)
+- Experiment labs (30 pts)
-- Data Analysis project (30 pts)
+- Final project (20 pts)

 for a total of 100 points.

+Graduate students will have the following additional course requirements:

+- Experiment motivation and design document (10 pts)
+- Final write-up with results and discussion (20 pts)

+for a total of 30 additional points.

-The course will be graded using the standard grading scale.
+The course will be graded using the standard grading scale with your percentage of points earned out of the total possible points rounding to the nearest whole percentage point.